luau-lang/rfcs/docs/vector-library.md

 Calculates the magnitude of a given vector.

-`vector.normalized(vec: vector): vector`
+`vector.norm(vec: vector): vector`

 Returns the normalized version (aka unit vector) of a given vector.
+If a zero vector is passed, return `0`. `vector(0, 0, 0):normalized()` should return zero.

 `vector.cross(vecA: vector, vecB: vector): vector`

 Returns the cross product of two vectors.
+If 4-wide vectors are enabled, this function will ignore the fourth component, and return the 3-dimensional cross product.

 `vector.dot(vecA: vector, vecB: vector): vector`